 Article 2 of the US Constitution.

-The original Constitution contains Article 2, which addresses this subject of presidential qualifications.
+The original Constitution contains Article 2, which addresses the constitutional requirements for the presidential election.
 It applied to the role at the time of the formation of the USA and remains in place today.
 The article states the following three clauses:

-- that the President has to be a natural-born citizen of the United States.
+- US President has to be a natural-born citizen of the United States.

-- that they have to be at least 35 years old
+- US President has to have a minimum age of at least 35 years old

-- that they have to have been a resident of the United States for 14 years.
+- US President has to have been a resident of the United States for 14 years.